Our Mission & Vision

 Our History

-HPPL is a registered 501 (c)(3) non-profit animal welfare organization.
-HPPL has a volunteer Board of Directors, and is staffed entirely by volunteers who receive no monetary compensation.
+HPPL is a registered 501(c)(3) non-profit animal welfare organization.
+HPPL has a volunteer Board of Directors, and is staffed by a part-time Executive Director and many volunteers and fosters.

 Our Programs